 (207)348-6066 or (207)812-6068

 (207) 348-2324 / (207) 812-6315 (cell)

 Deer Isle Town Office

 The public is cordially invited to participate in all meetings.
-Due to the COVID-19 Pandemic, meetings are online and by conference call.
-Details are included on the agenda below.
+Currently meetings are open to the public in the Deer Isle Town Office.
+Masks and other COVID protocol are constantly changing.
+Details are included on the agenda (see links below).
 If you wish to be on the agenda, contact Jim Fisher by email of phone (207) 348-2324 at least one day in advance.

 Earlier notice is appreciated.

 The municipality of Deer Isle administers a General Assistance program for the support of the poor.
 Pursuant to Title 22 MRSA $4305, the municipal officers have adopted an ordinance establishing that program.
 A copy of this ordinance is available for public inspection at the town office and/or online.
 Also available for inspection is a copy of the State's General Assistance Statutes, as copies of the State law are made available to the municipality, by Maine's Department of Health and Human Services.

 Persons who wish to apply for General Assistance may do so at Deer Isle Town Office during the following time(s):

 Day(s): Tuesday, Wednesday

 In an emergency, applicants may contact